intentc/coa-1/My-COA-Tips.md

-# Tips for taking the Certified OpenStack Administrator (COA) exam
+# Tips for the Certified OpenStack Administrator (COA) exam

 The COA Exam user interface takes some getting used to.
 The purpose of this document is to address those aspects of the user interface and testing environment that the writer found most troublesome, and whose learning consumed valuable time.
 This document is based on experience taking the exam on a MacBook Pro running Mac OS X "El Capitan" (10.11.6).